potxolate/magento/README.md

 _A few free Magento 2 modules_

-## Weather 🚀
+## Weather ☀️

-_module that connects to Openweather (API) and obtains weather data from the current location of the user browsing the website, this data is displayed in the header of the website._
+_Module that connects to Openweather (API) and obtains weather data from the current location of the user browsing the website, this data is displayed in the header of the website._

-## Total Checkout
+## Total Checkout 🚀

 _This module shows on the order confirmation page the total amount of money the customer has spent in the shop._